HubNeu/Binary-Clock/README.md

 This is my project for my microsystems class of a binary clock with Bluetooth 4.0 communication.
 The PDF is in polish (can provide translation if anyone will ever want it).
-Everything was made using Arduino IDE 1.8.10 and KiCad 5, all on Widows 10.
+Everything was made using Arduino IDE 1.8.10 and KiCad 5, both on Widows 10.
 Files in here:
 --Dokumentacja.pdf-report on this project, in polish;
 --sysmikro.ino-the arduino code, required libs: "LedControl" by Wyoda (http://wayoda.github.io/LedControl/); "RTCLib_by_NeiroN";